AntiPwr/AntiPwr.github.io/root/wiki/ai/Sample Page.md

 ### Modern Era

-Today's Arkaven is known for three major contributions to [[Sol Unita]]:
+Today's Lavis is known for three major contributions to [[Sol Unita]]:

 1. **Botanical Augmentation** – Techniques for integrating living [[Bluma]] with [[Huma]] architecture
 2. **Harmonic Theology** – A school of [[Asceptim]] thought focusing on resonance between kingdoms as a path to ascension